Old German Owl pigeon

-The Old German Owl (Altdeutsches Mövchen) is a breed of fancy pigeon, and the originator of the short faced German Shield Owls.
-It was the first breed in Germany to be called Mövchen ("Little Gull") due to its resemblance to the silver gull in color and markings.
+The Old German Owl (Columba livia domestica) is an elegant and distinctive breed of fancy pigeon, and the originator of the short faced German Shield Owls.
+It was the first breed in Germany to be called Mövchen or "little gull" due to its resemblance to the European Herring Gull in color and patterns.
 The breed was again formally recognized in Germany in 1956, but the first official standard was not adopted in Europe until 1960.
 The standard was adopted by the National Pigeon Association of America in 1999.